Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

 #### `src` folder

 Below is a description of the content in the `src` folder.
-This folder contains the source code, tests, configuration, settings, and resources entirely dedicated to the customization of the Alfresco Content Services Repository.
+This folder contains the source code, tests, configuration, settings, and resources entirely dedicated to the customization of the Content Services Repository.

 Content | Description
 --- | ---